Tim Salmon: Legacy

 Salmon returned to Angel Stadium as a player in the 2010 All-Star Legends & Celebrity Softball Game where he received a standing ovation before hitting two home runs for the American League and receiving the game's MVP award.

-Salmon's jersey number, 15, has not been officially retired by the Angels, but it has not been worn by any other Angels player since his retirement.
+Salmon's jersey number, 15, has not been officially retired by the Angels.
+The number was out of circulation from his retirement until the team issued it to Randal Grichuk in 2023.
 On August 22, 2015, Salmon was inducted into the Angels Hall of Fame alongside former pitchers Dean Chance and Mike Witt during a pregame ceremony at Angel Stadium.
 On August 29, 2016, he was inducted into the Pacific Coast League Hall of Fame with a ceremony at Smith's Ballpark in Salt Lake City, the home of the Angels' Triple-A affiliate Salt Lake Bees.

 Personal life

 Salmon, his wife Marci, and their four children reside in Scottsdale, Arizona.
 While Salmon was with the Angels, the family lived in Newport Beach, California.
-His son, Ryan, played baseball while his daughter, Katelyn, played softball.
+His son played baseball while his daughter played softball.

 Salmon is a Christian.
 During his time with the Angels, he would lead weekly chapel services in the team's clubhouse.
 Salmon has served as the head baseball coach at Scottsdale Christian Academy since 2015.
-He coached his son, Ryan, from 2015 to 2018.
+He coached his son from 2015 to 2018.